Sheane-mario/Sheane-mario/README.md

 Computer Science Undergraduate
 ------------------------------

-I'm a computer science undergraduate studying at the University of Colombo School of Computing (UCSC).
-I started my IT journey with front-end web development and switched to AI and ML.
-I'm a CP enthusiast and interested in Mathematics, Physics, and computer science.
+I'm a computer science undergraduate at the University of Colombo School of Computing (UCSC).
+I'm highly interested in Evolutionary Computing and natural algorithms.
+Currently, I'm working in the field of Genetic Programming as a hobby researcher.
+CP and solving mathematical puzzles, which originate from recreational mathematics, are my leisure activities.

 * 🌍  I'm based in Negombo
 * ✉️  You can contact me at [sheanemario7@gmail.com](mailto:sheanemario7@gmail.com)
-* 🧠  I'm learning Machine Learning
+* 🧠  I'm a hobby researcher in the field of Evolutionary Computing.
-* 🤝  I'm open to collaborating on Projects
+* 🤝  I'm open to collaborating on Projects that involve novelty.
-* ⚡  I'm secretly a human, ...... but don't tell anyone
+* ⚡  I don't try to be a superhuman, but understand that being a human is super.

 ### Skills